ml444/gkit/README.md

 - **cmd**: protoc plugins
 - **config**: The configuration module defines the reading method of configuration items through structure tags, and supports configuration information obtained from the command line, environment variables, yaml, json, toml, etc.
 - **errorx**: The error handling module encapsulates the error handling methods in daily development, supports custom error codes and error messages, and supports automatically obtaining error messages and http status codes based on error codes.
-- **dbx**: The database module is secondary encapsulated based on gorm, encapsulates the chain method of query (Eq\In\Like...), and supports soft deletion and paging query.
+- **dbx**: The database module is secondary encapsulated based on gorm, encapsulates the chain method of query (Eq\In\Like...), and supports soft deletion and pagination query.
 - **optx**: It defines the conditional filtering method of list data, encapsulates its processing method for the two parameter passing methods (enumeration and pointer) of list query, and encapsulates its processor module.
 - **log**: The log module defines a log interface and outputs to standard output by default.
 The log implementation can be customized.Also encapsulates gorm’s log output,unified output to the specified logger.
 - **middleware**: The middleware module, It mainly includes middleware such as request and response logs, ratelimit, recovery, tracking, and parameter verification.